jay-taylor/charliepy/docs/cosets.rst

 which we call a *Coxeter coset*.
 Below we will identify `W` with its natural image `\{(w,1) \mid w \in W\}` in `\widetilde{W}`.

-In PyCox we have implemented general algorithms for working with Coxeter cosets, which we describe in this section.
+In CharLiePy we have implemented general algorithms for working with Coxeter cosets, which we describe in this section.
 Mainly these algorithms deal with conjugacy classes and irreducible characters.